 Use play activities to teach social skills

 Become a character in their pretend play and show them how to use good manners and be kind.
 Read children's books that show how they resolve problems.
 Play "what if" games and encourage them to act out ways to work together.

-Help them recognise and name feelings, identify problems clearly, come up with ideas for solving the problem, and try possible solutions.
+Help them recognise and name feelings, identify problems, come up with ideas for solving the problem, and try possible solutions.

-With time and practice, children will not have to be prompted, and their apology will be more genuine.
-Teach preschoolers and school-age children the four basic steps of apologising:
+With time and practice, children will not have to be prompted, and their apologies will be more genuine.
+Teach pre-schoolers and school-age children the four basic steps of apologising:

 - Look at the other child